mathur-exe/CanSat-GUI/README.md

 <br>
 Real time data reception from serial port.

-# Further improvements to be made
+# Further features can be added
 Save the data on local drive.
 <br>
 Perform data analysis on data and make predictions.